AliceWTY/data_wrangling_I/tidy_data.md

   mutate(movie = "return_king")
 ```

 Bind all the rows together.
-Stacking them.
+Stacking them and cleaning the data.

 ``` r
 lotr_tidy =